Pine Mountain Settlement School

 November 13, 1919

-On Tuesday we all did our civic duty and voted for the reform candidate for magistrate — an important office around here where whisky and roads are vital and recurring questions.
+On Tuesday we all did our civic duty and voted for the reform candidate for magistrate — an important office around here where whiskey and roads are vital and recurring questions.
 Squire Browning has had the office sixteen years and the liquor interests were all for him.
-We heard that they were counting n our voting late in the day and were planning not to have any ballots left for us, so we all went right after breakfast.
+We heard that they were counting on our voting late in the day and were planning not to have any ballots left for us, so we all went right after breakfast.
 Such difficulties as the clerk of the polls had without names and addresses!
-“You live at Pine Mountain — Is that m – t-s or m – t?”
+“You live at Pine Mountain — Is that m – t – s or m – t?”

 One dramatic incident was the arrival of old Aunt Louize [wife of Fiddler John] to vote.
 She’s lived all these years within a mile of the school, and never been able to come to see us, being very rheumatic.
 Her grandson, Pearl Shell, was too young to vote but he said he’d get someone there in his place, and he did!
 He harnessed the mules to the wagon, and got chairs for her and Uncle John Fiddler to sit in, and they drove in state around the grounds and so to the Polls.
 Uncle John Fiddler has been “hot as Hell” for young Henry [the candidate].

 On Armistice Day, Mrs. Zande gave an excellent talk in the morning, and we had two minutes of silent prayer in the dining room at twelve — not a rustle from even the smallest child.
 Then we sang “For all thy saints, [Oh Lord] “

 who strove in thee to die.

 …etc..
 (Richard Mant, 1837; Music: Franconia, St. George, Camberwell, Mount Ephraim (St. Helena), Bowden,)]

 November 16, 1919